UBI - Master of Business Administration - Curriculum 2019 - 2020

-The MBA programme at UBI is a full-time 1 year or part-time 2-year, modular programme.
-Students are expected to complete 90 ECTS credits for the full programme.
-A successful graduate will pass a list of 9 compulsory modules + Business Transformation Project / Dissertation + 1 optional modules chosen from the elective list.
+The MBA at UBI is a full-time 1-year or part-time 2-year, modular programme.
+Students are expected to complete 90 ECTS credits for the entire programme.
+A successful graduate will pass 9 compulsory modules + 1 optional module chosen from the elective list + Business Transformation Project + Dissertation.

 The aim of this course is to provide students with an overview of the main concepts and tools of economics.
 The aim is for a student to link economic principles to ‘explain and understand’ business problems.
 The course will cover both micro- and macro-economics and explain how these can be used to understand consumers’, companies’ and government behaviour in the marketplace.

 This module aims at the one to give students a comprehensive review of essentials of human resources concepts and techniques to be used in today’s competitive environment as well a thorough understanding of the importance and qualities of effective leadership in organisations in complex times.
 The module will cover concepts such as the relation between business strategy and HR strategy, (re)structuring organizations, talent development, engagement, teams functioning, self-awareness of leader’s personality traits, strengths/challenges and awareness of others in order to acquire, utilise and adapt the most effective strategic, inspirational and ethical leadership methodologies and styles.